Mikoyan MiG-29: Sudan

+Sudan took delivery of 12 MiG-29s from Russia (though some earlier sources indicated that these were Ukrainian machines) in July 2004, which were used to form the No.2 Squadron and comprised 10 MiG-29SEs (Project 9.13Bs) and two MiG-29UB trainers.
+Images of one airframe before delivery exist, serialed 623 (black).
+An anonymous Russian source claimed that the aircraft had been delivered before 2004.
+On 14 November 2008 Sudanese Ministry of Defence admitted that Sudan had received 12 MiG-29s from Russia.

+Darfur War

 There have been occasional claims regarding the use of Sudanese Air Force MiG-29s against insurgent forces in Darfur.
 However, whereas Mi-24 combat helicopters as well as Nanchang A-5 or, more recently, Su-25 ground-attack aircraft have been spotted and photographed on Darfurian airfields, no MiG-29s have been observed.
 On 10 May 2008, a Darfur rebel group, the Justice and Equality Movement (JEM) mounted an assault on the Sudanese capital.
 During this action, the JEM shot down a Sudanese Air Force MiG-29 with 12.7 and 14.5 mm heavy machine gun fire while it was attacking a convoy of vehicles in the Khartoum suburb of Omdurman.
 The aircraft was piloted by a Russian mercenary.
 He was killed in action as his parachute did not open after ejecting.

-On 14 November 2008 Sudanese Ministry of Defence admitted that Sudan had received 12 MiG-29s from Russia.
-An anonymous Russian source claimed that the aircraft had been delivered before 2004.
+2012 South Sudan conflict

 During the brief 2012 South Sudan–Sudan border conflict, on 4 April 2012, Sudan People's Liberation Army (SPLA) claimed the downing of a Sudanese MiG-29 using antiaircraft guns.
 The Sudan government denied the claim.
 On 16 April 2012, the SPLA issued a second claim about the downing of a Sudanese MiG-29.
-It was not clear if this second claim referred to the previous one.
+It is not clear if this second claim referred to the previous one.

+Sudanese Civil War

 On 15 April 2023, a Sudanese MiG-29 was captured on film firing missiles over Khartoum during a skirmish with paramilitary forces.
 On 25 May 2023, a Sudanese MiG-29 was filmed being shot down by the Rapid Support Forces (RSF) over Omdurman.
 The pilot ejected and survived, although he was wounded and captured.
+A MiG-29 of the Sudanese Air Force shot down a transport aircraft contracted by the United Arab Emirates (who were supporting the RSF) that was carrying north of 40 Colombian mercenaries near Nyala Airport on 7 August 2025, this being the second such transport lost (Friendly fire by the RSF is believed to have been the cause of another loss the year before).

+Eritrea

+The Eritrean Airforce acquired MiG-29s shortly after their independence from Ethiopia as part of an arms modernization programs from Russia (one source states Ukraine), originally acquiring ten to twelve and acquired six more from Moldova in 2003.
+Different sources disagree on whether Eritrea bought MiG-29s to counter Ethiopian Su-27s or if Ethiopia bought Su-27s to counter their MiG-29s, but both were at around the same time.